azizkhanp/interview-questions/README.md

     Namespace Isolation:Each tenant can have its own namespace, and resources within a namespace are isolated from other namespaces.
     RBAC: Implement RBAC to control and restrict access to resources within each namespace.
     Resource Quotas and Limits:Set up resource quotas and limits at the namespace level to prevent resource hogging and ensure fair allocation of resources among tenants.
-8. Horizontal pod scaling?
+8. Horizontal pod autoscaling(HPA) vs Virtical pod autoscaling (VPA)?
-   In Kubernetes, you can use the Horizontal Pod Autoscaler (HPA) to automatically adjust the number of pods in a deployment or replica set based on observed metrics.
-Common metrics include CPU utilization and custom metrics.
+    HPA: no.of pods will adjust / no downtime req
+    VPA: resource of pods will adjust(cpu , mem) / need downtime to restart pods

-9. How do you restart your deployment? kubectl rollout restart deployment <deployment-name>
+10. How do you restart your deployment? kubectl rollout restart deployment <deployment-name>

-10. Liveness and readiness in k8s?
+11. Liveness and readiness in k8s?
      The liveness probe is used to determine if a container is alive or not.
 If a container fails its liveness probe, Kubernetes will restart the container.
       Like: checking whether a specific endpoint in the application is responsive or if the application process is running.
      The readiness probe is used to determine if a container is ready to serve traffic.
       This is particularly useful during deployments or when an application needs time to initialize before accepting traffic.

-11. Kubectl describe vs kubectl logs ?
+12. Kubectl describe vs kubectl logs ?
-12. Diff b/w kubectl vs kubelet ?
+13. Diff b/w kubectl vs kubelet ?
-13. Types of containers in k8s?
+14. Types of containers in k8s?
       i. app(main)container
       ii. init(helper)container
       iii. sidecar
-14. Pod issues:
+15. Pod issues:
    Resource Crunch
    Node Unavailability
    Persistent volume Unavailability
    Exceeding Resource Quota
    Exceeding Limit Range
-15. Container creation issue:
+16. Container creation issue:
     ImagepullBackoff --> Invalid image tag/invalid registry credentials MountVolume Failed--> Non Existing configmap/Non Existing secret CrashLoopBackoff --> out of memory issue/image misconfiguration Runcontainererror --> health-check failure/application startup issue
-16. Where do you store secrets in Kubernetes?
+17. Where do you store secrets in Kubernetes?
-17. Kubernetes Security Best Practices
+18. Kubernetes Security Best Practices

 -> Enable k8s Role-Based access control(RBAC)
 -> Use TLS to protect ETCD